AdobeDocs/commerce-operations.en/help/installation/prerequisites/commerce.md

 ## How to get the Magento software {#install-get-software}

-Check the availability of exciting new features and releases, and learn how you can obtain them, on our [Magento product availability page]({{ site.baseurl }}/release/availability.html).
+Check the availability of exciting new features and releases, and learn how you can obtain them, on our [Magento product availability page](https://devdocs.magento.com/release/availability.html).

-Consult the following table for getting started with installing {{site.data.var.ce}} or {{site.data.var.ee}}.
+Consult the following table for getting started with installing Magento Open Source or Adobe Commerce.

 <table>
     <tbody>